goldmansachs/gs-quant/README.md

 * Python 3.6 or greater
 * Access to PIP package manager

-You can verity your Python version with the command python --version.
+You can verify your Python version with the command python --version.

 Any Python-ready IDE will work.
 However, most of our team uses PyCharm.